sebastianrowan/sviBuildr/README.md

 ## Installation

-sviBuilr can be installed from this repositority using:
+sviBuildr can be installed from this repositority using:

 ```` markdown
 ```{r}